 Based on our laboratory testing of resistivity, the onsite earth materials in contact with buried steel should be considered corrosive.
-Additionally, pH values below 9.7 are recognized as being corrosive to most common metallic components including, copper, steel, iron, and aluminum.
-The pH values for the earth materials tested were lower than 9.7.
-Therefore, any steel or metallic materials that are exposed to the earth materials should be encased in concrete or other measures should be taken to provide corrosion protection.
+Additionally, pH values below 5.6 and above 9.1 are recognized as being corrosive to many common metallic components.
+The pH values for the earth materials tested were lower than 9.1 and higher than 5.6.